*

 Blended Professional Certificate: Chief Sustainability Officer

-The full scope of ‘Sustainability’ covers a wide range of topics from our global and regional environments, green industries, and infrastructure to complex geopolitical dynamics.
+The full scope of ‘sustainability’ covers a wide range of topics from our global and regional environments, green industries, and infrastructure to complex geopolitical dynamics.
 All are inextricably interconnected.
-Understanding the limitations and the progress of our systems at every is a critical step in understanding how we can begin to envision a better way forward.
+Understanding the limitations and the progress of our systems at every step is a critical step in understanding how we can begin to envision a better way forward.

 Realizing our current state of sustainability is essential to accelerating it.
 From here we must highlight how to evolve, enhance, and implement our systems in the present for the future.